-- 8.10 You must maintain the integrity and security of confidential information in your possession, or for which you are responsible. - 8.11 In addition to your general obligations relating to the use of Council information, you must: - a) only access confidential information that you have been authorised to access and only do so for the purposes of exercising your official functions - b) protect confidential information - c) only release confidential information if you have authority to do so - d) only use confidential information for the purpose for which it is intended to be used - e) not use confidential information gained through your official position for the purpose of securing a private benefit for yourself or for any other person - f) not use confidential information with the intention to cause harm or detriment to the Council or any other person or body - g) not disclose any confidential information discussed during a confidential session of a Council or committee meeting or any other confidential forum (such as, but not limited to, workshops or briefing sessions).
+- 8.10 Council officials must maintain the integrity and security of confidential information in their possession, or for which they are responsible. - 8.11 In addition to general obligations relating to the use of Council information, Council officials must: - a) only access confidential information that they have been authorised to access and only do so for the purposes of exercising their official functions; - b) protect confidential information; - c) only release confidential information if they have authority to do so; - d) only use confidential information for the purpose for which it is intended to be used; - e) not use confidential information gained through their official position for the purpose of securing a private benefit for themselves or for any other person - f) not use confidential information with the intention to cause harm or detriment to Council or any other person or body - g) not disclose any confidential information discussed during a confidential session of a Council or Council committee meeting or any other confidential forum (such as, but not limited to, workshops or briefing sessions).